Developmental Education (DVED)

 DVED 7387.
 Independent Study.
 3 Hours.

-Doctoral students are provided an opportunity to engage in a detailed field study of a program or problem in developmental education administration.
+Students are provided an opportunity to engage in a detailed field study of a program or problem in developmental education.
 Students work under the supervision of a doctoral faculty member and are expected to produce a written product or presentation.

 DVED 8033.
 Dissertation Preparation.
 1-3 Hours.

-This course is designed to lead the student to completion of an approved dissertation which will contribute to Developmental Education Administration.
+Students work to complete an approved dissertation which will contribute to developmental education.
 Minimum of 9 hours total required.